kismetwireless/kismet/README.md

 While written with security strongly in mind, Kismet is a large and complex program, which handles possibly hostile data from the world.
 This makes it a very bad choice to run as root.

 To mitigate this, Kismet uses separate processes to control the network interfaces and capture packets.
 These capture programs are much smaller than Kismet itself, and do minimal (or no) processing on the contents of the packets they receive.
+## Starting Kismet

+Kismet can be started normally from the command line, and will run in a small ncurses-based wrapper which will show the most recent server output, and a redirect to the web-based interface.

+Kismet can also be started as a service; typically in this usage you should also pass `--no-ncurses` to prevent the ncurses wrapper from loading.

+An example systemd script is in the `packaging/systemd/` directory of the Kismet source.

 ## Configuring Kismet